Current Projects

 The aim of the project is not only to explore age-old questions concerning the compatibility of religious faith with scientific belief and practice, but to explore the complex history of the interaction between religion and science; sociological questions concerning the scientific background of religious practitioners and the faith background of many scientists; and philosophical and theological questions concerning the nature of the relationship between religious belief, practice and faith with scientific belief and practice.

-The first output of this project is a series of lectures on Buddhism and Physics; see here for more information.
+The first major output of this project is a series of lectures on Buddhism and Physics: see here for more information.

 Jewish Thought and Contemporary Philosophy

 This project is led by Assoc.
-Prof. Joseph Cohen (UCD School of Philosophy), and proposes to engage with various questions concerning the relationship between Jewish philosophy and contemporary philosophical and political thought, in order to offer a dialogical and critical platform on themes and questions affecting our contemporaneity.
+Prof. Joseph Cohen (UCD School of Philosophy), and engages with various questions concerning the relationship between Jewish philosophy and contemporary philosophical and political thought, in order to offer a dialogical and critical platform on themes and questions affecting our contemporaneity.
 In this sense, the aim of the project is both academic and societal.

-The project will develop active and purposeful dialogue with other theological and religious traditions as well as engage in contemporary questions emanating from political theory and governance, history and the humanities, science and technology, and art and aesthetics.
+The project develops active and purposeful dialogue with other theological and religious traditions as well as engaging in contemporary questions emanating from political theory and governance, history and the humanities, science and technology, and art and aesthetics.

-The project will co-ordinate an annual international conference at University College Dublin, as well as hold various workshops and ateliers on specific themes.
+The project co-ordinates an annual international conference at University College Dublin, as well as various workshops and ateliers on specific themes.

-International cooperation will be actively sought with future partner institutions in Europe, North and South America, and the Middle and Far East, and funding for the project’s activities will be sought both from within UCD and from international funding sources.
+International cooperation is actively sought with future partner institutions in Europe, North and South America, and the Middle and Far East, and funding for the project’s activities is sought both from within UCD and from international funding sources.

 Project research themes include: Judaism in Ireland; Anti-judaism and Antisemitism in the History of Philosophy; Jewish Philosophy and Humanism; Jewish Philosophy and Ethics; Jewish Philosophy and Politics; Jewish Philosophy and the Problem of History; Jewish Philosophy and the Environmental Crisis; Jewish Philosophy and the Question of Technology; and Reason and Revelation – Autonomy and Heteronomy.